 Stop spending money on Christmas presents once you have fulfilled your list.

 Let me repeat… Stop spending money once you have spent all of your Christmas budget.
 Period.

 Hint: Read the last two sentences again.

 If you struggling with how to stop spending money, then you need to figure out how to say no to yourself.

 Bonus Tip for Your Christmas on a Budget:

 Use a Christmas tracker to write down everything you spent.
 You can download our FREE printable in our resource library.

-This is exactly how do you budget for Christmas gifts!
+This is exactly how you budget for Christmas gifts!

 Enjoy your Christmas holiday season today and don’t worry about how to pay for it tomorrow.